DonnKey/unslr/README.md

-# cmptab
+# unslr
-SLR1 table compression with (ambiguous) grammar extraction
+SLR1 table expansion with starting from a table for an ambiguous grammar with conflicts resolved and resulting with a table (and grammar) for the corresponding unambiguous grammar.

+See Also: cmptab (next to this repository on GitHub).

 This program is one of a pair to compress and expand SLR(1) (and some LR(1)) grammars along with their corresponding tables.